AP source: Duke’s Krzyzewski to coach last season in 2021-22

-Duke Hall of Fame coach Mike Krzyzewski will coach his final season with the Blue Devils in 2021-22, a person familiar with the situation said Wednesday.
+Duke Hall of Fame coach Mike Krzyzewski will coach his final season with the Blue Devils in 2021-22, a person familiar with the situation told The Associated Press on Wednesday.

 The person said former Duke player and associate head coach Jon Scheyer would then take over as Krzyzewski’s successor for the 2022-23 season.

-The person spoke to The Associated Press on condition of anonymity because the school hasn’t commented publicly on the decision.
+The person spoke to the AP on condition of anonymity because the school hasn’t commented publicly on the decision.
 An announcement is expected later Wednesday.

-Stadium first reported news of Krzyzewski’s final season with Duke, which he has led to five national championships.
-He is the winningest coach in men’s college basketball history.
+Stadium first reported news of the 74-year-old Krzyzewski’s final season with Duke, which he has led to five national championships, most recently in 2015.
+With 1,170 victories, he is the winningest coach in men’s college basketball history, with 1,097 of them coming during his 41 years with the Blue Devils.

+Krzyzewski has led the Blue Devils to 12 Final Four appearances and a record 15 Atlantic Conference Tournament championships, while his teams have spent a record 126 weeks ranked at No. 1 in the AP men’s college basketball poll.

 More AP college basketball: http://apnews.com/hub/college-basketball and http://www.twitter.com/AP_Top25